 Ella dances out of excitement.
 Every man would dance like this after getting first base with a woman.
 Anyone would.
 This is where Thieves shines as a work of art.

 The French tradition in the arts is about fantasy.
 A sexual fantasy that disturbs the programming of the mundane world we live through.
-Ella sparks fantasies in her own world, projecting her desires, and wishing to be with Madeleine.
+Ella sparks fantasies in her world, projecting her desires, and wishing to be with Madeleine.
 Another party, another distraction.
 Another fantastic fuck.
 That's the cycle in Thieves.
 It is a fantasy that any young artist should be motivated by.
 It's not enabling "rape."
 No way.
 It’s another unrealistic sex scene after another.

-But for sure, I'll take Eurasian lesbianism anytime, as it is the same idealism that a white nationalist advocating homosexuality would have, because to the white nationalist, homosexuality is unique in white sexual interest.
+But for sure, I'll take Eurasian lesbianism anytime, as it is the same idealism that a white nationalist advocating homosexuality would have because, to the white nationalist, homosexuality is unique in white sexual interest.

 I don't want to spoil the plot further, so rather, I encourage you to pick up Thieves.
-It's a wonderful addition to the AxA subculture and apart of the rising (and romantic) Eurasian tide against the state.
+It's a wonderful addition to the AxA subculture and a part of the rising (and romantic) Eurasian tide against the state.

 The cycle continues between Ella and Madeleine.
 They "fuck," they dance.
 They fuck, they dance, they fuck, they dance, they fuck, they dance...